Sphynx Care and Info

 Even though Sphynx is considered “hairless” cats, this is not always true.
 They can have some fuzz similar to peach fuzz on their bodies.
 This can come and go throughout their life.

 As far as temperature goes, if you are comfortable, your sphynx should be comfortable.
-But it is always recommended that there is a blanket or warm spot the cat/kitten can snuggle into if it is cold.
+But it is always recommended that there is a blanket or warm spot the cat/kitten can snuggle into if they are cold.

 Care should be taken to limit the Sphynx cat’s exposure to outdoor sunlight, as they can develop sunburn.
 Never use sunscreen on your cat/kitten.
 It is toxic if they lick/groom themselves.